documentation-as-code/ci-cd-for-documentation/slides/README.md

 Speaker: Laurent

 Use your favorite orchestration tool to deploy your documentation.
-A lot of orchestrators now offer predefine features to ease your pipeline;
+Those tools now offer predefined features to ease your pipeline;

 We will see a set of GitHub Market Actions used in this documentation pipeline.
 -->